-On average, how heavy are backpacking tents?
-The average weight for a backpacking tent ranges between 1 lb.
-11 ounces and 6 lbs.
+The average weight for a backpacking tent ranges between 1-2 lbs and 6 lbs.
 Tents are generally categorized as ultralight, lightweight, and traditional.
 Choosing the right type of tent for your backpacking trip can make the walking part much easier, without sacrificing tent quality.

 While there are no official weight ranges, here are some average weights:

-- An ultralight backpacking tent weighs between 1 and 2 pounds
+- An ultralight backpacking tent usually weighs between 1 and 2 pounds

-- A lightweight backpacking tent weighs between 3 and 4 pounds
+- A lightweight backpacking tent typically weighs between 3 and 4 pounds

-- And a standard backpacking tent weighs between 5 and 7 pounds
+- A standard/traditional backpacking tent weighs around 5 to 7 pounds

 Many new backpackers choose the tent based on price and what the salesperson at the local shop suggests.
 However, it is best to know how you will use the tent before deciding on which tent to purchase.